Event export

 File and folder structure

-For each day a folder is created in the bucket (with the pattern YYYY-MM-DD), containing the events of the corresponding day:
+For each day, the system creates a folder in the bucket using the pattern YYYY-MM-DD, which contains the events of the corresponding day.

 Bucket folder structure

 Each folder contains one or more gzipped files.
-Each of these files contains multiple lines, one line corresponds to one event in the fulfillmenttools platform:
+Each of these files contains multiple lines, where one line corresponds to one event in the fulfillmenttools platform.

 Files inside folder